energywebfoundation/ocn-node/examples/README.md

 }
 ```

-Once sent, you should see the OCN Node's credentials returned to you.
-There is a new token in the body: this is what's
+You should see the OCN Node's credentials in the response body.
+There is a new `token`: this is what's
-known as token C and will be used to authorize any subsequent OCPI requests you make to your OCN Node.
+known as TOKEN_C and will be used to authorize any subsequent OCPI requests you make to your OCN Node.
 The previous token is now discarded and will not be used again, so make sure to save this new token under the
 environment variable `CREDENTIALS_TOKEN_C`.